-If the reports, etc., are sent to Healthcare Professionals in their capacity as such, product information included in brochures and annual reports will, in principle, be caught by the advertising definition.
-However, corporate brochures and annual reports are normally distributed to investors, analysts and stock exchanges for purposes promoting investments in the company and not the individual products (to be) marketed.
-Under these circumstances, and subject to product information given being proportionate to the alleged aim, both the Advertising Codex and the Orders consider press releases as falling outside their scope.
+If the reports, etc., are sent on an unsolicited basis to Healthcare Professionals in their capacity as such, product information included in brochures and annual reports will, in principle, be caught by the advertising definition.
+However, corporate brochures and annual reports are normally distributed to investors, analysts and stock exchanges for the purpose of promoting investments in the company and not the individual products (to be) marketed.
+Under these circumstances, and subject to the product information given being proportionate to the alleged aim, both the Advertising Codex and the Orders consider press releases as falling outside their scope.

-In this respect, ENLI has included an amended version of the EFPIA Code guidelines on website content (Annex C to the EFPIA Code) in the Advertising Codex.
-The content of Section 2 of said Annex C describes the kind and the amount of information that may be published via a homepage without violating the EFPIA Code by having a promotional purpose, which description will have an impact on the construction of the scope of allowed information in announcements to investors exempt from the Advertising Codex.
+In this respect, ENLI has included an amended version of the EFPIA Code guidelines on website content (Annex B to the EFPIA Code) in the Advertising Codex.
+As per Section 2, websites may contain information that would be of interest to investors, the news media and the general public, including financial data, descriptions of research and development programmes, discussion of regulatory developments affecting the company and its products, information for prospective employees, etc. The content of this information is not regulated by these guidelines or provisions of medicine advertising law.
+This exemption allows the publication of annual reports, which often contain descriptions of development programmes and expected product claims, and will have an impact on the scope of the information allowed in announcements to investors that is exempt from the Advertising Codex.